colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 #### **Why to test on IPL series?**
 Any solution needs to be tested well before deployment.
 Here we are trying to create a solution to predict fantasy team for cricket matches irrespective of toyrnament.
 This would help users to minimize their loss probability.
 IPL is one of the most loved competitive form of cricket tournament.
 It has a mix of players from various nations coming to play together, this makes it even more competitive in every sense.
 IPL is an annual series and thus ideally suited for testing of this live project.
 A perfect use case is already in hand, we just need to use it wisely :)

+# <div align="center">Prerequisites for Participation</div>

+1. Need to be passionate about cricket as domain knowledge plays a critical role in success of any project.
+2. Working proficiency in tools like EXcel, Python, etc.
+3. Participant should be passionate about data and should know tricks to make data speak efficiently.

 # <div align="center">Project Plan</div>

 ## <div align="center"><ins>Step wise project execution plan</ins></div>